jonathanconway/testmatic/README.md

 > ⚡️ Supercharge your testing ⚙️

-Testmatic is a command-line tool and framework for quickly and easily writing and organising human-readable test cases.
+Testmatic is a system for quickly and easily writing and organising human-readable test cases.

 Simple lists of **_steps_** are grouped into **_tests_**, which can be organised by **_tags_**, allowing grouping / filtering.

 Everything is stored in Markdown files, for easy viewing, editing, searching and version control.
 If pushed to a server, links to Markdown files can be shared within your org, via e.g. Wiki pages, Chat posts, email, etc.

-The main benefit of using Testmatic is the ability to rapidly input and organise test cases.
-This helps you perform manual testing in an organised and consistent manner.
+The main benefit of using Testmatic is the ability to rapidly create, organise and find test cases.
+This helps you to perform [manual testing](#benefits-of-manual-testing) in an organised and consistent manner.
 Manual testing may be beneficial when automated test coverage is limited, development time is constrained and rapid delivery is required while minimising defects.
 (See: [Benefits of using Testmatic](#benefits-of-using-testmatic).)

 ## Contents